Partial AHS-Structures, their Cartan description and partial BGG sequences: Partial AHS-structures and their Cartan description

-(2) Let us discuss explicit descriptions of partial $G_0$-structures in the case of the most popular AHS-sturucture, namely conformal structures.
+(2) Let us discuss explicit descriptions of partial $G_0$-structures in the case of the most popular AHS-structure, namely conformal structures.
 The relevant $|1|$-grading here has the form see Section 1.6.3 of \cite{book} for details.
 Choosing an appropriate group $G$, the adjoint action on $\frak g_{-1}\cong\Bbb R^n$ identifies the group $G_0$ with the conformal group $CO(n)$.
 Now let $M$ be a smooth manifold of dimension $n+k$, $F\subset TM$ an involutive distribution of rank $n$ and $\Cal PF\to M$ the linear frame bundle of $F$.
-Completely parallel to standard $G$-structures, a reduction of $\Cal PF$ to the structure group $CO(n)\subset GL(n,\Bbb R)$ is equivalent to the choice of a class $[g_x]$ of non-degenerate positive-definite blinear forms $g_x$ on the fibers $F_x$ of $F$ which are related to each other by multiplication by a positive number.
+Completely parallel to standard $G$-structures, a reduction of $\Cal PF$ to the structure group $CO(n)\subset GL(n,\Bbb R)$ is equivalent to the choice of a class $[g_x]$ of non-degenerate positive-definite bilinear forms $g_x$ on the fibers $F_x$ of $F$ which are related to each other by multiplication by a positive number.
 These have to depend smoothly on the point $x$ in the sense that locally there are smooth sections of $S^2F^*$ whose values in each point lie in the chosen class.
 Otherwise put, one has to prescribe a smooth ray-subbundle in $S^2F^*$.
 Since any such bundle is globally trivial, there are global smooth sections, so one can equivalently define a partial conformal structure as a equivalence class of smooth positive definite bundle metrics on $F$, with two such metrics $g$ and $\hat g$ being equivalent if and only if $\hat g=e^{2f}g$ for some smooth function $f:M\to\Bbb R$.

-For this example it is also relvant to consider coverings of subgroups of $GL(n,\Bbb R)$.
+Here it is also relevant to consider coverings of subgroups of $GL(n,\Bbb R)$.
 Indeed, choosing $G$ to be a spin group, one arrives at $G_0=CSpin(n)$ and hence at the concept of a partial conformal spin structure.